 Ski Mont Tremblant

-Head to the Huron-Wendat Museum, 20 minutes from downtown Québec City for a fascinating journey into the lives and history of the Wendat people and other First Nations.
-Attend a themed workshop, take an animated and guided tour, or simply spend a couple of hours perusing the rare collections that reveal the vibrant culture through historical objects and artefacts.
-Gather around the hearth in the Ekionkiestha ‘National Longhouse and listen to the stories and legends of another time, another world.
-Can’t get enough?
-Stay the night next door at the Hôtel-Musée Premières Nations.
+Head to the Huron-Wendat Museum, 20 minutes from downtown Quebec City for a fascinating journey into the lives and history of the Wendat people and other First Nations.
+Attend a themed workshop, take an animated and guided tour, or simply spend a couple of hours perusing the rare collections that reveal the vibrant culture through historical objects and artifacts.
+Gather around the hearth in the Ekionkiestha 'National Longhouse and listen to the stories and legends of another time, another world.
+Can't get enough?
+Stay the night next door at the H?tel-Mus?e Premi?res Nations.

-Nowhere are the flavours of spring more distinct than at Montréal’s Jean-Talon Market, with its passionate providers selling everything from locally-produced fruit, vegetables, bagels, and smoked meats, to ice wines, teas, and pastry treats.
-Book with Montréal Food Tours to discover how the city’s multicultural population is reflected in its diverse culinary scene.
-Taste authentic gastronomic specialties in Chinatown, feast on mouth-watering poutine, and savour hand-made chocolates as you explore Montréal’s eclectic neighbourhoods.
+Nowhere are the flavors of spring more distinct than at Montreal's Jean-Talon Market, with its passionate providers selling everything from locally-produced fruit, vegetables, bagels, and smoked meats, to ice wines, teas, and pastry treats.
+Book with Montreal Food Tours to discover how the city's multicultural population is reflected in its diverse culinary scene.
+Taste authentic gastronomic specialties in Chinatown, feast on mouth-watering poutine, and savor hand-made chocolates as you explore Montreal's eclectic neighborhoods.